garrisonhh/chibi-vm/src/vm/stack_convention.md

 can be accessed by peeking at the parameter location relative to the

 when returning, the callee...
+1. pops the return value
-1. sets the stack top to the stack base
+2. sets the stack top to the stack base
-2. reads the previous stack base and return location and overwrites the program counter and stack top with these values
+3. pops the previous stack base and return location and overwrites the program counter and stack top with these values
+4. drops the arguments
+5. pushes the return value

 because of the way this is set up, this means that pushing/popping between function entry and exit is completely possible and sane. which is what the vm